 Suppose we have a table of sales transactions and want to see the top 10% of customers based on their total purchase amount.
 We can use a correlated subquery to calculate the total purchase amount for each customer and then filter the data to return only the top 10% of customers.

-The query uses the PERCENT_RANK function to calculate each customer’s percentile rank based on their entire purchase amount.
+The query uses the PERCENT_RANK function to calculate each customer’s percentile rank based on their purchase amount.
 The outer query then filters the data to return only the top 10% of customers.

 LAG & LEAD